For the complete documentation index, see llms.txt. This page is also available as Markdown.

 3. Debugging

-On the MSFS machine, add SimConnect.iniarrow-up-right to:
+On the MSFS machine, add SimConnect.ini to:

 %LocalAppData%\Packages\Microsoft.FlightSimulator_8wekyb3d8bbwe\LocalState\